dstrus/lesson-transcripts/00-glossary.md

 ### declaration block

-In a CSS ruleset, the **declaration block** consists of one or more declarations inside a pair or curly braces.
+In a CSS ruleset, the **declaration block** consists of one or more declarations inside a pair of curly braces.

 ### declare